Southwestern Motorway crash: Traffic at standstill

 Advertisement

-A St John spokeswoman confirmed they sent an ambulance to the incident, but there have been no injuries.
+A St John spokeswoman confirmed they sent an ambulance to the incident, but say there have been no injuries.

 NZTA has advised motorists to pass the scene with care and expect delays in both directions.